25 Things to do in Bangkok

 - Let go.
 Don't fight back, it's gonna hurt even more

 - Choose a good place.
-There's both good and terrible Thai massages in Bangkok.
-Check reviews on google maps or go to well known spa chains like Let's Relax or one of my favorite in Sukhumvit, Refresh @ 24.
+There are both good and terrible Thai massages in Bangkok.
+Check reviews on google maps or go to well-known spa chains like Let's Relax or one of my favorite in Sukhumvit, Refresh @ 24.

 Take a Tuk Tuk

 What mode of transportation is more iconic than a Tuk Tuk?